 Healing Your Parent-Child Relationship

-When I first started teaching writing online, I imagined helping moms figure out how to coax delightful words out of somewhat resistant children.
-I figured that if I could help moms see that the stuff in the heads of their kids was interesting (at least to the kids having the thoughts), writing would follow and that would make Mama happy.
+When I first started teaching writing online, I imagined helping parents figure out how to coax delightful words out of somewhat resistant children.
+I figured that if I could help parents see that the stuff in the heads of their kids was interesting (at least to the kids having the thoughts), writing would follow and that would make Mama happy.
 A happy Mama would mean a happier home and homeschool… and writing children.

 What followed astonished me.
 Mothers from around the world sent emails to say that the Brave Writer classes had rescued their relationships with their kids.
 One mom claimed that she had forgotten that she liked her son, so frustrated she’d become with his foot-dragging approach to homeschool.
 Another mom revealed that she didn’t listen to her children almost ever.
 She didn’t know that listening was important to writing and had forgotten how important it was to mothering.